 The final step, is to Approve & Monitor the Endpoints you installed in the previous step.
 Click on this step which will take you to the [Endpoints] screen.

-You can click the dots next to each Endpoint and [Approve as New] or you can also go to [Setup] > [Unapproved Endpoints] and select multiple Endpoints at once.
+You can click the dots next to each Endpoint and [Approve as New].
+Here you can also select multiple Endpoints at once and then select [Approve Endpoints].
 You can find more details on approving Endpoints here.

-Then simply select your preferred Backup Policy to apply to each Endpoint, click [Next] and [Approve] to confirm.
+Then simply select your preferred Backup Policy (if one wasn't specified when deploying via GPO) to apply to each Endpoint, click [Next] and [Approve] to confirm.

 You're done, your Endpoints will start backing up according to your Backup Policy.
 You can either manually trigger a backup from the [Endpoints] screen or else wait for the next backup to trigger automatically according to your assigned backup policy.